Rolex Certified Pre-Owned at Bucherer: Everything You Need to Know About the Programme

 Is there an age limit for pre-owned watches?

-The watches must be at least three years old, but there is no age limit beyond that.
+The watches must be at least two years old, but there is no age limit beyond that.
 Rolex has an extensive archive of original parts that can be replaced if necessary.
 However, the primary aim is to check the authenticity of the watch, not to replace an old dial that has developed a beautiful patina or to polish up a case.
 After the purchase, Bucherer decides what to do with the watch: does it remain in its original condition and only need to be checked for authenticity, or does it also need to be aesthetically refurbished?

 Who has the spare parts for the repair?
 Rolex or Bucherer?